 - What happens to those who don’t achieve their objectives?
 Will they go onto a performance review system?

 - How would objectives be aligned?
-From SEO Consultants to Copywriters, how would we make sure everyone is focused on the overall company targets?
+From SEO Consultants to Content Writers, how would we make sure everyone is focused on the overall company targets?

 - Who would be responsible for reviewing objectives?
 Are they self-assessed or is the line manager involved?

 - How can we make sure they’re tough enough?
 If they’re self-regulated, will the team opt for more achievable or ‘easier’ objectives?